Aktion Arbeitsscheu Reich: Classification

 The focus of security police activity to combat political enemies had shifted to the rejection of "anti-social" behavior, which tended to be socially harmful conduct supposedly due to hereditary predisposition.
 Heydrich justified the action in a quick letter to the criminal police control centers, stating anti-social behaviour would not be tolerated beyond the ability to work, so as to have no set backs to the Four Year infrastructure plan.

 Wolfgang Ayass suggests that workers were often not chosen based on the alleged dangerousness of the individual or his "asocial" behaviour, but his work ability was often the decisive arrest criterion.
 In many concentration camps, these men were marked with a black inmate insignia and formed groups of "asocial" workers until the outbreak of the larger war.
 Martin Broszat noted that at this time the SS began increasing material production for its armaments and buildings and in concentration camps, larger prisoner quotas were needed.
 The "Work-shy" workers were often used as a deterrent to other "slackers" in the labour force, since they often had more difficult tasks.

 The "June Special" was also the first carried out by the security police on their own discretion, in which a large number of German Jews were deported to concentration camps.
 Their inclusion in the June action goes back to Hitler's personal orders from 1 June 1938, to have them included.

-Christian Dirks suggests a connection with anti-Semitic attacks in Berlin, which, starting in May, escalated from 13 to 16 June 1938 with boycotts of Jewish shops, marking shops, raids on cafes and arrests.
+Christian Dirks suggests a connection with antisemitic attacks in Berlin, which, starting in May, escalated from 13 to 16 June 1938 with boycotts of Jewish shops, marking shops, raids on cafes and arrests.
 Christian Faludi noted a connection between Joseph Goebbels and Wolf-Heinrich Graf von Helldorf in staging "anti-Semitic street riots" in Berlin and advancing the goal of a "totally centralized state solution” by the intelligence apparatus of Reinhard Heydrich and Heinrich Himmler.

 Wolfgang Ayass believed numbers in the "work-shy Empire" deteriorated, considering that they were mostly freed in 1939 in the amnesty on occasion of Hitler's fiftieth birthday.
 Comparable mass arrests for these groups were never repeated.
 However, up to 1945, there were still continuous "asocial" and "work-shy" prisoners sent to concentration camps.
 Himmler himself estimated in 1943 that the total number of "antisocial" and "professional criminal" detainees to be around 70,000 people.

 Julia Hoerath points out that the "general racial prevention" orders were often conflicting between local and central authorities.
 SS and Gestapo leadership did not immediately establish authority on the issue.